MorrisMA/M65C02A/README.md

     accumulator addressing mode versions of the LSR A instruction.
 When LSR A is prefixed by IND or ISZ, the operation performed is an arithmetic right shift.
     Furthermore, this operation takes into consideration the state of the V flag to correctly determine the sign bit.
-This feature enables compact implementations of the Booth multiplication algorithm.
+This feature enables compact implementa- tions of the Booth multiplication algorithm.
 With the appropriate register override prefix instruction, the ASR operation can be applied to the X and Y registers.

     (16)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
 These instructions are useful